ushahidi/Ushahidi_Web/README.markdown

 Ushahidi Platform
 =================
-The Ushahidi Platform is an open source web application for information collection, visualization and interactive mapping.
-It allows people to collect and share their own stories using various mediums such as SMS, Web Forms, Email or Twitter.
+The Ushahidi Platform is an open-source web application for information collection, visualization and interactive mapping.
+It allows people to collect,and share their own stories using various mediums such as SMS, Web Forms, Email or Twitter.
 For more information about the platform and use cases (case studies) visit: http://www.ushahidi.com